Conquest-Reforged/Indev/.github/ISSUE_TEMPLATE/converter-bug-report.md

 ---
-name: "[Conquest Reforged] Bug Report"
+name: "[Converter] Bug Report"
-about: This template is for bugs within the Conquest Reforged mod itself.
-If you are experiencing compatibility issues between Conquest Reforged and other mods please use our "Compatibility Report" template.
+about: This template is for bugs with the Conquest Reforged Converter.
 title: ''
-labels: Conquest Reforged, Bug
+labels: Converter, Bug
-assignees: dags-, HIPPOKLEIDES, ArtemisiaTR, Monsterfisch
+assignees: dags-, HIPPOKLEIDES

 ---

-**Mod Version & Build Number**
+**Converter Version & Build Number**
-The specific mod & its version in question.
+The specific converter & its version in question.
-You can copy-paste the mod jar's filename here.

 **Forge Version**
 The specific version of Forge you are currently using.